 November 4: the 2nd Kilchoman Club Bottling is released.
 Eight 1st fill ex Bourbon barrels filled in October 2008 were selected by Anthony Wills and John MacLellan and finished in Oloroso Sherry Butts.
 Bottled in cask strength, these barrels will make about 2000 bottles.
 The selling price is £ 75.00.
 Curiosity on the side: At the end of 2013 there will still be a few bottles available in the distillery shop (!!).

-December: at the end of the year Kilchoman reports a new production record: just over 130,000 litres of alcohol have been distilled.
-During the year, a heat exchanger was also installed, which led to a significant reduction in oil consumption in the production process.
+December: at the end of the year Kilchoman reports a new production record: just over 130,000 litres of pure alcohol have been produced.